 *

-Type 1 diabetes is a disease that has been known since ancient times.
-However, if in the days of Ancient Greece and Rome, doctors did not really know what it was, and there were no methods for treating the disease, now the situation has changed for the better.
-However, type 1 diabetes remains a disease that claims many human lives every year.
+Type 1 diabetes mellitus is a disease that has been known since ancient times.
+However, if in the times of Ancient Greece and Rome doctors did not really know what it was, and there were no methods for treating the disease, now the situation has changed for the better.
+However, type 1 diabetes remains to this day a disease that claims many lives every year.

 Description

-What is it - diabetes?
+What is diabetes?
 Diabetes mellitus (DM) is a disease associated with the pancreas.
-Many do not know anything about this body, about why it is needed.
-Meanwhile, one of the functions of the pancreas is the production of insulin peptide, which is necessary for processing glucose entering the body through the gastrointestinal tract, which belongs to the class of simple sugars.
+Many people do not know anything about this organ or why it is needed.
+Meanwhile, one of the functions of the pancreas is the production of the insulin peptide, which is necessary for processing glucose entering the body through the gastrointestinal tract, which belongs to the class of simple sugars.
 More precisely, insulin is produced only by part of the pancreas - the islets of Langerhans.
 Such islets contain several types of cells.
-Some cells produce insulin, while others produce the insulin antagonist, the hormone glucagon.
+Some cells produce insulin, the other part produces an insulin antagonist, the hormone glucagon.
 The cells that produce insulin are called beta cells.
-The word "insulin" itself comes from the Latin insula, which means "island".
+The word “insulin” itself comes from the Latin insula, which means “island”.

-If there is no insulin in the body, then the glucose entering the blood cannot penetrate into various tissues, primarily into the muscle.
+If there is no insulin in the body, then glucose entering the blood cannot penetrate various tissues, primarily muscle tissue.
 And the body will lack the energy that glucose gives it.

 But this is far from the main danger.
-"Restless" glucose, not processed by insulin, will accumulate in the blood, and as a result, it will be deposited both on the walls of the blood vessels themselves and in various tissues, causing their damage.
+“Restless” glucose, not processed by insulin, will accumulate in the blood and, as a result, be deposited both on the walls of the blood vessels themselves and in various tissues, causing their damage.

-This type of diabetes is called insulin dependent.
-The disease affects mainly young adults (up to 30 years).
+This type of diabetes is called insulin-dependent.
+The disease mainly affects young adults (under 30 years of age).
 However, it is not uncommon for children, adolescents and the elderly to become ill.

 Causes of the disease

-What can stop insulin production?
-Although people have been researching diabetes for more than 2000 years, the etiology, that is, the root cause of the disease, has not been reliably determined.
-True, there are various theories on this.
+What can cause insulin production to stop?
+Although people have been studying diabetes for more than 2000 years, the etiology, that is, the root cause of the disease, has not been reliably determined.
+True, there are various theories on this matter.

 First of all, it has long been established that many cases of type 1 diabetes are caused by autoimmune processes.
-This means that the cells of the pancreas are attacked by their own immune cells and are destroyed as a result.
+This means that the pancreatic cells are attacked by their own immune cells and are destroyed as a result.
 There are two main versions of why this happens.
-According to the first, due to a violation of the blood-brain barrier, lymphocytes, which are called T-helpers, interact with the proteins of nerve cells.
-Due to a malfunction in the foreign protein recognition system, T-helpers begin to perceive these proteins as proteins of a foreign agent.
+According to the first, due to a violation of the blood-brain barrier, lymphocytes, which are called T-helpers, interact with proteins of nerve cells.
+Due to a malfunction of the foreign protein recognition system, T-helper cells begin to perceive these proteins as proteins of a foreign agent.
 By an unfortunate coincidence, pancreatic beta cells also have similar proteins.
-The immune system turns its "anger" on the cells of the pancreas, and in a relatively short time destroys them.
+The immune system turns its “wrath” on the pancreatic cells and destroys them in a relatively short time.

-The virus theory tends to give a simpler explanation of the reasons for the attack of lymphocytes on beta cells - the effect of viruses.
-Many viruses can infect the pancreas, such as rubella viruses and some enteroviruses (Coxsackieviruses).
-After the virus settles in the beta cell of the pancreas, the cell itself becomes a target for lymphocytes and is destroyed.
+The viral theory tends to give a simpler explanation of the reasons for the attack of lymphocytes on beta cells - the effect of viruses.
+Many viruses can infect the pancreas, for example, rubella viruses and some enteroviruses (Coxsackie viruses).
+Once the virus takes up residence in a beta cell of the pancreas, the cell itself becomes a target for lymphocytes and is destroyed.

-It is possible that in some cases of type 1 diabetes there is one mechanism for the development of the disease, and in some cases there is another, or perhaps they both contribute.
-But often the root cause of the disease cannot be established.
+It is possible that in some cases of type 1 diabetes there is one mechanism for the development of the disease, and in some cases another, or perhaps they both contribute.
+But often the root cause of the disease cannot be determined.

-In addition, scientists have found that diabetes is often caused by genetic factors that also contribute to the onset of the disease.
-Although the hereditary factor in the case of type 1 diabetes is not as clear as in the case of type 2 diabetes.
-However, genes have been found whose damage can trigger the development of type 1 diabetes.
+In addition, scientists have found that diabetes mellitus is often caused by genetic factors, which also contribute to the onset of the disease.
+Although the hereditary factor in the case of type 1 diabetes is not as clearly visible as in the case of type 2 diabetes.
+However, genes have been discovered whose damage can trigger the development of type 1 diabetes.

-There are other factors that favor the development of the disease:
+There are other factors favoring the development of the disease:

 • decreased immunity,